-We have operations in India and in recent years a significant portion of our total revenues has been derived from customers in this market.
+We have operations in India.
 Our financial performance depends upon our ability to carry on our operations and sell our products in markets such as India, as well as other emerging markets around the world.
 We are, and will continue to be, subject to financial, political, economic and business risks in connection with our operations and sales in these emerging markets.
 In addition to the business risks inherent in developing and servicing these markets, economic conditions may be more volatile, legal and regulatory systems less developed and predictable, and the possibility of various types of adverse governmental action more pronounced in emerging markets.
 In addition, inflation, fluctuations in currency and interest rates, competitive factors, civil unrest, public health emergencies and labor problems could affect our revenues, expenses and results of operations.
 Our operations could also be adversely affected by acts of war, terrorism or the threat of any of these events as well as government actions such as controls on imports, exports and prices, tariffs, new forms of taxation, or changes in fiscal regimes and increased government regulation in the countries in which we operate or service customers.
 Unexpected or uncontrollable events or circumstances in any of these markets could have a material adverse effect on our financial results and cash flows.